 By 1874, 325 Beacon had been leased from Augustus Loring by Rufus Hayden Whitney and his wife, Emily Burton (Stevens) Whitney.
 They previously had lived at the Hotel Vendome.
 He was a wholesale dry goods merchant and later a banker and broker.
 By 1876, they had moved to the Longwood district of Brookline, and by the 1877-1878 winter season, they were living at 329 Beacon.

 By the 1877-1878 winter season, 325 Beacon was the home of Susan Barnes (Cushing) Lincoln, the widow of merchant William Shattuck Lincoln, and her sister, Helen Elizabeth (Cushing) Baylies Tracy, the widow of Nicholas Baylies and of former Boston City Treasurer Frederic Uriah Tracy.
+They previously had lived at 96 Boylston.
+They also maintained a residence, the Cushing homestead, at Rocky Nook in Hingham.

 325 Beacon was not listed in the 1881 Blue Book.